hpc/pavilion2/docs/tests/variables.rst

 Deferred Variables
 ------------------

-Deferred variables are simply variables whose value is to be determined when a test runs on its allocation.
+Deferred variables are simply variables whose values are not determined until a test runs on its allocation.

 - They cannot have multiple values.
 - They **can** have complex values, as their sub-keys are defined in advance.
-- Only the system and scheduler variable sets can contained deferred values.
+- Only the system and scheduler variable sets can contain deferred values.
 - Deferred values **are not allowed** in certain config sections:

   - Any base values (summary, scheduler, etc.)